neosun100/Step1X-Edit-Docker/README.md

 pip install -e .
 ```

-Here is an example for using the `Step1XEditPipelineV1P2` class to edit images:
+Here is an example for using the `Step1X-Edit-v1p2-preview` model to edit images:

 ```python
 import torch